morinlab/lymphopedia/BACH2.md

 Mutations in this gene were first described in BL in 2019 by Grande et al.[@grandeGenomewideDiscoverySomatic2019]

+## Experimental Evidence

+Driver mutations affecting this gene in BL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@hunterNFkBSubunitCRel2016]

 ## Relevance tier by entity

 [[include:table1_BACH2]]